larriant/knowledge/developmentalpsychology.md

 # Developmental Psychology

-What happened during an individual's childhood and fetal life that contributed to the behaviour?
+What happens during an individual's childhood and fetal life that contributes to their behaviour?

 # Adolesence
 The final brain region to fully mature is the frontal cortex.